The Hole in the Ground (song)

 And you can't put a hole where a hole don't belong.

+The official ends up being buried in the hole.

 Reception

-Noël Coward, who wrote many comic songs himself, chose the record as one of his Desert Island Discs.
+Noël Coward, who wrote many comic songs himself, chose the record in 1963 as one of his eight Desert Island Discs, and as his favourite track out of the eight.
 He said: "I think the only one I would never get sick of is "Hole in the Ground", because I could translate it into French as I walked up and down on the beach."